nelsons502/startup/README.md

 * __WebSocket__ - A "featured" longboard-related thing will be hooked up to the login page.
 * __React__ - Application ported to use the React web framework.

+# Notes on deliverables!!!
-**For this Deliverable** I made sure to organize the header and footer of the body of each HTML file so that it would be consistent with each file.
+**For HTML Deliverable** I made sure to organize the header and footer of the body of each HTML file so that it would be consistent with each file.
 I also added images and placeholders for all the different connections to outside things (third party provider, real time data, and loaded from a database).

+**For CSS deliverable** I made many modifications to the code.
+Here are some of the most notable things:
+* Making the header look nicer (including a much more pleasing navigation bar) and adapt to the size of the screen with a @media tag.
+* Creating a grid of "posts" that the user can view from the matching page.
+I used the CSS grid layout for this.
+* Creating a list of "events" for the user to view on the mathcing page.
+I have fun placing padding and margins on each item.
+* I also made sure to standarize the header and footer for each page so that the look would be consistent throughout the application.
+Fonts, use of whitespace and contrasting colors are all accounted for as well.